emagiz/emdocs/mds/microlearning/crashcourse-platform-intro-businessit.md

 ## 6. Suggested Additional Readings

-We recommend to read the link to the eMagiz website and see the features of the platform in more detail.
+We recommend to read the link below to the eMagiz website and see the features of the platform in more detail.

 [Features of the eMagiz platform](https://www.emagiz.com/features-of-the-platform/)